-ART-061 - Beginning Painting II Units: 3
+ART-061 - Beginning Painting II

 ART 061 expands the knowledge and technologies gained in Art 060, emphasizing development of personal aesthetics and composition.
 Conceptual issues will be introduced.
 Students will experiment with media, content and technique to further explore and develop their aesthetic style.
-This course is repeatable for a total of 12 units.
-Prerequisite: ART 060.

-Prerequisite: ART 060, with C or better, or equivalent
+Prerequisite: ART 060 with C or better, or equivalent